XanderKon/sql-migrator-otus/README.md

   You can override varuables from config file by ENV, just use something like "${DB_DSN}"

   OPTIONS:
-    -config         Path to configuration file
+    -config         Path to configuration file (no default value) -dsn            DSN string to database
+    -dir            Folder for migrations files ("./migrations" by default) -tableName      Name of migrations table ("migrations" by default)

   COMMAND:
     create [name]   Create migration with 'name'